How to Fix a Sticky Door Lock: Troubleshooting Tips Every Homeowner Should Know

 - Carter Bay

 Whether it’s your front door, a back entrance, or even an interior lock, addressing the issue early can extend the life of your lock and keep your home secure.
-In this complete guide, we’ll walk you through the causes of sticky locks, step-by-step troubleshooting tips, and preventative maintenance to keep your locks working like new.
+In this comprehensive guide, we’ll walk you through the causes of sticky door locks, step-by-step troubleshooting tips, and preventative maintenance to keep your locks working like new.

-What Does It Mean When a Lock is “Sticky”?
+What Does It Mean When a Lock Is “Sticky”?

-Ignoring a sticky lock can lead to:
+Failing to fix sticky lock can lead to:

 - Key breakage inside the cylinder